Skip to content

 1. Check required scan modes using --modes: - the default scans (if --modes not specified) are OE_RECIPES,SIG_SCAN,CVE_PATCHES (same as --modes DEFAULT) - see Scan Modes below.

-2. Optionally override Bitbake Environment Values: By default, the utility calls Bitbake to extract environment and layer information, and will refer to the latest Yocto build.
+2. Optionally override Bitbake Environment Values: By default, the utility calls Bitbake -e to extract environment and layer information, and will refer to the latest Yocto build.
 You can override values including license.manifest, machine, target, download_dir, package_dir, and image_package_type using command-line parameters.

 4. Cache OE Data: The --oe_data_folder FOLDER parameter allows you to cache downloaded OE data (approx. 300MB) and reuse it in subsequent runs, saving download time.
-OE data doesn't change frequently.
+OE data doesn't change very frequently.

 6. Fuzzy Match Modified Recipes: For recipes modified from standard OE versions, optionally use --max_oe_version_distance X.X.X (e.g., 0.0.1 to 0.0.10) for fuzzy matching against OE recipes.
 Be cautious, as this can sometimes disable correct matches.
 It's recommended to create two projects and compare results with and without this parameter.
 See OE Difference Calculations for more information.

 7. Process Image Manifest: To include the Linux kernel and other packages specified in the image manifest, consider adding --modes IMAGE_MANIFEST.
 Optionally, specify the image_license.manifest file path (--image_license_manifest FILEPATH) if the latest build is not desired.
+You may also need to add mode CPE_COMPS to add the kernel.

 9. Process Kernel Vulnerabilities: To ignore kernel vulnerabilities not within compiled kernel sources, add --modes KERNEL_VULNS (assumes IMAGE_MANIFEST mode).